 NORC at the University of Chicago is conducted the California Communities Mental Health Services Survey (CCMHSS) for CPEHN and the California Department of Public Health (CDPH) Office of Health Equity.
-The study is funded by the California Mental Health Services Act.
+The study was funded by the California Mental Health Services Act.

 Using a cross-sectional study design, the CCMHSS surveyed over 4,000 Californians through a combination of probability and non-probability sampling.
-The sample will be weighted and calibrated to create full representative sample.
-In an effort to represent California’s diverse population and align with CRDP’s disparity reduction goals.
+The sample was weighted and calibrated to create full representative sample in an effort to represent California’s diverse population and align with CRDP’s disparity reduction goals.

 NORC engaged in partnerships throughout the state to reach respondents from priority groups including:

 - Asian Americans

 - American Indian and Alaskan Native (AI/AN) and

 - Lesbian, Gay, Bisexual, Transgender, Queer and Questioning (LGBTQ+) populations.

 - African Americans

 - Capture perceived availability and accessibility of mental health services

 - Gather opinions, attitudes and beliefs towards mental health